 For most of us, there is a sexual differentiation process which ensures that we are born either male or female.
 Very rare exceptions are those who are born intersex.
 Intersex babies display physical characteristics of both sexes at birth.
 The current clinical recommendation for intersex infants is to raise them as girls, with surgery to feminise the appearance of the phallus.

 Gender is a person’s internal sense of being male or female.
 Gender identity is concerned with a sense of belonging.
 From an early age we want to be identified according to our gender.
 We align our personal preferences with specific characteristics.
 Most girls align themselves with a personal presentation that enhances their attractiveness and an accommodating demeanour (smiling and docile).
 Boys align themselves with a practical personal presentation and an assertive demeanour (competent and serious).

-Gender is a more fluid concept than sex and is influenced by culture, class and race.
+Gender is a concept that is influenced by culture, class and race.
 Gender refers to the behaviour and attributes that are considered male or female in one social group but may be viewed otherwise in another.
 Most people identify with the sex they were born even if they do not always behave in ways that are stereotypical for their sex.
 Other people have a strong emotional objection to being identified as their biological sex.